Updated: March 31, 2023

-Low risk investments are there to help you keep up with inflation, but if you really want to beat it, then you have to take medium risk investments.
-Balanced funds, selected stocks, some real estate investments and small to medium-scale business ventures are examples of these.
+Low-risk investments are there to help you keep up with inflation, but if you really want to beat it, then you have to take medium-risk investments.
+Balanced funds, selected stocks, some real estate investments, and small to medium-scale business ventures are examples of these.

-Medium risk investments typically earn money after at least two or three years.
+Medium-risk investments typically earn money after at least two or three years.
 So the amount of money you should invest here must be an amount which you’ll never need during that much period from the present time.

 High Risk Investments

-Medium risk investments will beat inflation, but they will rarely make you rich.
-Big investment wealth can only come from high risk investments such as large-scale business ventures, foreign exchange, real estate, stocks and aggressive funds.
+Medium-risk investments will beat inflation, but they will rarely make you rich.
+Big investment wealth can only come from high-risk investments such as large-scale business ventures, foreign exchange, real estate, stocks, and aggressive funds.

-These investments will typically need at least five years before you can realize profit, some even longer.
+These investments will typically need at least five years before you can realize a profit, some even longer.
 I know it can be a long time but I will tell you now – it’s really worth the wait.
 Just think of it as a marshmallow test.